 Trains in Kenya have traditionally been more of a tourist attraction than a viable means of transport.
 However, since 2017, the Mombasa–Nairobi Standard Gauge Railway (SGR) has transformed train travel in the country.

-Known as the Madaraka Express, this new service connects Nairobi and Mombasa, and reduces the previous old rail network journey of over 12 hours to only four and a half hours.
-Expats travelling from the capital to the coast or vice versa can save time by taking the SGR train.
+Known as the Madaraka Express, this new service connects Nairobi and Mombasa, reducing the previous old rail network journey of over 12 hours to only four and a half hours.
+Travelling from the capital to the coast or vice versa, you can save time by taking the SGR train.

 Matatus

-While travelling by matatu provides a uniquely Kenyan experience with their colourful décor and loud music, it can be risky.
-Matatus are often driven badly with drivers swerving in and out of traffic to get to their destination quickly and stopping suddenly to pick up passengers at the side of the road.
+While travelling by matatu provides a uniquely Kenyan experience with its colourful décor and loud music, it can be risky.
+Matatus are often driven badly, with drivers swerving in and out of traffic to get to their destination quickly and stopping suddenly to pick up passengers at the side of the road.

 Matatus are the cheapest way of getting around in Kenya, with prices based on distance travelled.
-But, due to safety issues, travelling by local buses or car are better options.
+Due to safety issues, travelling by local bus or car is a better option.

 Tuk-tuks